- What Are Herbs?

 English thyme, the most common variety, has fine leaves and slightly woody stems.
 There are, however, nearly 400 varieties of thyme; among the most popular varieties grown in the South are lemon thyme, caraway thyme, and mother-of-thyme.
 Creeping thyme makes an excellent ground cover alone or between stepping stones or as a spreading plant for the garden wall.
 It may be propagated most successfully by root division, layering, or cuttings.
 True English thyme is vegetatively propagated.
 Older thyme plants will develop a woody center and should be cut back.
 Thyme is excellent in both meat and vegetable dishes.
 An essential oil component, thymol, is used in some commercial antiseptics.

 Make herb vinegars by adding 1 part washed leaves, blossoms, or whole stems of one or more edible herbs to 4 parts vinegar, usually white vinegar; for example, "pink" vinegar can be made by adding purple basil to white vinegar.
 Stronger flavored vinegars, such as cider or balsamic, may mask more delicate herb flavors.
-Steep herbs in the vinegar for three to six weeks.
+Steep herbs in the vinegar for 3 to 6 weeks.
 After the flavor has reached the desired strength, strain the vinegar and put in a decorative bottle; add a few sprigs of fresh herbs to the bottle for decoration.
 Make herb oils in the same way; the oil should be warmed before adding it to the herbs.
 However, there is potential for botulism toxicity in unprocessed herbal oils, especially those made with garlic.
-Soak the garlic in vinegar for 24 hours before adding it to the oil.
+Soak the garlic in vinegar for 24 hr before adding it to the oil.
 Refrigerate the mixture in a sterile container and use promptly.

 Herbs may also be mixed with butter or margarine and used in cooking or as a spread.